American Government

 - Investigation: Supreme Court Stories: Brown v.
 Board, Part 2

-- Desegregating Transportation
+- Desegregating Transportation and Public Spaces

-- Civil Rights Legislation
+- The Civil Rights Act of 1964

-- Expanding Women’s Rights
+- Government Expands Women's Civil Rights

 - Women’s Rights Today

-- Judicial Standards of Review
+- Judicial Standards of Review in Civil Rights Cases

-- Rights for Diverse Groups
+- Rights for Different Groups

 - LGBTQ+ Rights